 This publication contains information for reference and educational purposes only and is not a comprehensive guide on the subject matter.
 The information is provided generally without considering specific circumstances or individual's specific needs, and therefore should not be regarded as a substitute for professional advice.
-The Financial Services and the Treasury Bureau ("FSTB"), the Investor and Financial Education Council ("IFEC"), the Insurance Authority ("MPA") and the Mandatory Provident Fund Schemes Authority ("MPFA") have not advised on, passed on the merit of, endorsed or recommended any of the products/services or types of products/services referred to in this publication.
+The Financial Services and the Treasury Bureau ("FSTB"), the Investor and Financial Education Council ("IFEC"), the Insurance Authority ("IA") and the Mandatory Provident Fund Schemes Authority ("MPFA") have not advised on, passed on the merit of, endorsed or recommended any of the products/services or types of products/services referred to in this publication.
 Readers should seek independent legal or other professional advice as necessary.
 The FSTB, IFEC, IA and MPFA shall not be liable for any loss or damage, howsoever caused, of any kind, arising from any decision, action or non-action based on or in reliance upon, any information provided in this publication, whether or not such loss or damage is caused by the FSTB's, IFEC's, IA's or MPFA's negligence or has arisen from any error or omission in such information.
-The FSTB, IFEC, IA and MPFA do not warrant the accuracy, timeliness, completeness or quality of the information contained in this publication, whether such information.
-The FSTB, IFEC and MPFA do not secure the succuracy timeliness, completeness or quality of the information contained in this publication, or whether such information.
+The FSTB, IFEC, IA and MPFA do not warrant the accuracy, timeliness, completeness or quality of the information contained in this publication, or whether such information is fit for any particular purpose